cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GitHub_to_ISPW_Integration_Tutorial.md

 $ sudo chmod 666 /var/run/docker.sock
 ```

+::: tip NOTE
-::: tip **NOTE:** You certainly can setup Docker on Windows WSL2 (Windows Subsystem for Linux, version 2).
+You certainly can setup Docker on Windows WSL2 (Windows Subsystem for Linux, version 2).
 In this case, ispw-sync will work on Windows self-hosted runner too.
 Please following the [link](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers) for more information.

 :::

 <a id='extra-setup2'></a>